dwnhgyl/LegendaryRL/World Reference Files/items&&equipment.md

     Scrolls scale with your base spellpower, determined by your wisdom.
 Most scrolls can be found and used by certain enemies.
 Those that can never be used by enemies are marked with *.
 Scrolls without a description function exactly as the player spell of the same name.

 **Scroll of Identify**: These scrolls immediately self-identify when picked up.
 They have a low price in shops, and spawn in shops quite often.
 They prompt the player to specify an unidentified item, and identify the item selected.
 At higher levels of spellpower, they will prompt the player to repeat the process, resulting in 2 or more items being identified.

+**Scroll of Remove Curse**: This scroll has no effect unless you are cursed (and NPCs will not use it).
+If you are cursed, it will grant you a buff that turns off the effects of all curses affecting you, which will last until you finish the current level.
+At higher levels of spellpower, it will remove 1 random curse entirely, in addition to giving you the buff.
+At very high spellpower, it will give you the option of removing 1 random curse or gain that curse's adaption perk.

 **Scroll of Divination**